-Aviation geeks will be in their element as it has emerged that Cathay Pacific is preparing to introduce three airplanes, including its flagship Airbus A350, with a special ‘retro livery’ to celebrate its 80th anniversary next year.
+Aviation geeks will be in their element as it has emerged that Cathay Pacific is painting an iconic ‘retro livery’ on three of its modern aircraft, including the Hong Kong-based carrier’s flagship Airbus A350, to mark its 80th anniversary.

 Cathay Pacific is painting three jets with retro liveries

-Founded at the end of the Second World War in 1946 originally as a cargo airline, next year, Cathay Pacific will celebrate its 80th anniversary.
+Founded originally as a cargo airline at the end of the Second World War in 1946, Cathay Pacific will be celebrating its 80th anniversary in 2026.
 A lot has changed over the decades, not least the Hong Kong-based carrier’s aircraft livery, which adorns every plane in its fleet.

 The livery is especially iconic as it flew during a time of rapid expansion for Cathay Pacific.
 Introduced in 1971, the livery became a defining look for the airline and lasted for 23 years before it was finally replaced with a new look.

-But now, it appears as if the livery is making a return.
+But now, the livery is making a return.
 Plane spotters have caught behind-the-scenes photos of a Cathay Pacific Airbus A350 in a hangar in Xiamen, mainland China, with what definitely appears to be the ‘lettuce leaf sandwich’ livery.

 The only difference between the original and new version is the addition of a bold ’80’ painted towards the aft of the fuselage to signify the airline’s anniversary.